wssuomi/pirate-jam-14/gdd.md

 ## Theme Interpretation

 The planet will have nice green grass and big forests.
-This will start changing over time when the player spreads the pollution and build their base.
+This will start changing over time when the player spreads the pollution and builds their base.
 Plants will start looking dead, trees will drop leaves and the grass will turn brown.